pattern-lab/the-spec/SPEC.md

 ## Providing Feedback

-If you wish to make comments regarding this document in a manner that is tracked by the Pattern Lab team please submit them via using the specifications issue tracker.
+If you wish to make comments regarding this document in a manner that is tracked by the Pattern Lab team please submit them using the [specification issue tracker](https://github.com/pattern-lab/the-spec/issues).
 All feedback is welcome.

 ## Table of Contents